Ted Binion: Death and aftermath

 Las Vegas homicide detectives suspected foul play in Binion's death, as his body did not show the typical signs of a drug overdose.
 While his stomach contained heroin, police thought that neither a heroin addict, nor someone attempting suicide, would take heroin in that manner.
-However, despite the urgings of Becky and Jack Binion, law enforcement officials refused to open a full-scale homicide investigation.
+However, despite the urgings of Binion's siblings, law enforcement officials refused to open a full-scale investigation.
 Six months later, chief medical examiner Lary Simms ruled Binion had died of a heroin and Xanax overdose.
-A few weeks after that, however, the Clark County Coroner's office reclassified Ted's death a homicide on May 5, 1999.
-Although there were no specifics, law enforcement sources cited evidence that the death scene had been staged, as well as witness statements implicating Murphy and Tabish.
-Detectives had suspected for some time that Murphy and Tabish had been romantically involved and had learned that Binion suspected Murphy was cheating on him.
+A few weeks after that, however, the Clark County Coroner's office reclassified Ted's death a homicide.
+Law enforcement sources cited evidence that the death scene had been staged, as well as witness statements implicating Murphy and Tabish.
+Detectives had suspected for some time that the two had been romantically involved and learned that Binion suspected Murphy of infidelity.

 In June 1999, Murphy and Tabish were arrested for Binion's murder, as well as for conspiracy, robbery, grand larceny and burglary.
-The prosecution contended that Murphy and Tabish had conspired to kill Binion and steal his wealth, drugging him into unconsciousness and burking him, a form of manual suffocation.
+The prosecution contended that the pair had conspired to kill Binion and steal his wealth, drugging him into unconsciousness and burking him, a form of manual suffocation.
 The suffocation theory was presented at trial by forensics pathologist Michael Baden, who testified for the prosecution.
-Baden postulated that Murphy and Tabish had resorted to suffocation because their effort to kill Binion by drugging him had taken too long, and that the pair feared discovery.
-Both Murphy and Tabish were charged with murder as well as burglary for attempting to remove Binion's silver fortune from its vault in Pahrump.
+Baden postulated that Murphy and Tabish had resorted to suffocation because their effort to kill Binion by drugging him had taken too long, fearing discovery.
+Both Murphy and Tabish were charged with murder as well as burglary for attempting to remove Binion's silver collection from its vault in Pahrump, Nevada.

-A police report that was not used in the first trial by Tabish's first attorney, Louie Palazzo, revealed that there was a drive-by shooting at the front of Binion's Las Vegas, Palomino Lane home on June 5, 1997.
-Included in the police report was a statement by Ted Binion alleging that Chance LeSueur and Benny Behnen (son of Ted's sister Becky Behnen) were the shooters.
+A police report that was not used in the first trial by Tabish's first attorney, Louie Palazzo, revealed that there was a drive-by shooting at the front of Binion's home on June 5, 1997.
+Included in the police report was a statement by Binion alleging that Benny Behnen, the son of Ted's sister Becky, was among the shooters.